conan-io/docs/tutorial/consuming_packages/different_configurations.rst

 *Release* or *Debug* mode, or if we wanted to link against *static* or *shared* libraries.
 That is because Conan, if not instructed otherwise, will use a default configuration declared in the 'default profile'.
-This default profile was created in the first example when we run the ``conan profile detect`` command.
+This default profile was created in the first example when we run the :command:`conan profile detect` command.
 Conan stores this file in the **/profiles** folder, located in the Conan user home.
-You can check the contents of your default profile by running the ``conan config home`` command to get the location of the Conan user home and then showing the contents of the default profile in the **/profiles**
+You can check the contents of your default profile by running the :command:`conan config home` command to get the location of the Conan user home and then showing the contents of the default profile in the **/profiles**
 folder: